-A cooperative effort between sponsoring Massachusetts energy companies, The Salvation Army and caring neighbors throughout the Commonwealth, the Good Neighbor Energy Fund has raised over 18.3 million and assisted nearly 80,450 households with a month's energy expense since its inception in 1985.
+A cooperative effort between sponsoring Massachusetts energy companies, The Salvation Army and caring neighbors throughout the Commonwealth, the Good Neighbor Energy Fund has raised over 18.8 million and assisted more than 82,000 households with a month's energy expense since its inception in 1985.

 Massachusetts Good Neighbor Energy Fund 2012-2013 Sponsor Energy Companies: